 Lally KatzContact Agent

-Lally Katz is one of Australia’s most produced playwrights and writes for film and television.
+Lally Katz is one of Australia’s most produced playwrights and she writes for film and television.

 Two new plays by Lally, ATLANTIS and MINNIE AND LIRAZ, are scheduled for their world premiere productions at Belvoir and Melbourne Theatre Company in 2017.
 THE CAT premiered in a double bill at Belvoir staring Xavier Samuel in 2015 and it returns (and moves upstairs) to the mainstage at Belvoir as part of the 2017 season.